ggandor/leap.nvim/README.md

 `o`, the plugin processes all character pairs starting with it, and from here on, you have all the visual information you need to reach your specific target.

-To reach the unlabeled matches, just finish the pattern, i.e., type the second character.
-For the others, you also need to type the label character that is displayed right next to the match.
+To reach an unlabeled match, just finish the pattern, i.e., type the second character.
+(Note: the highlighting of unlabeled matches - green underlined on the screenshots - is opt-in, turned on for clarity here.)
+For the rest, you also need to type the label character that is displayed right next to the match.

 ![quick example 1](../media/quick_example_1.png?raw=true)

+To continue with the example, type `l`.

-Now type `l`.
-If you aimed for the first match (in `oldwin->w_frame`), you are good to go, just continue the work!
-(The labels for the subsequent matches of `ol` remain visible until the next keypress, but they are carefully chosen "safe" letters, guaranteed to not interfere with your following editing command.)
+If you aimed for the first match (in `oldwin->w_frame`), you are good to go, just continue your work!
+The labels for the subsequent matches of `ol` remain visible until the next keypress, but they are carefully chosen "safe" letters, guaranteed to not interfere with your following editing command.

 If you aimed for some other match, then type the label, for example `u`, and move on to that.

 ![quick example 2](../media/quick_example_2.png?raw=true)